2025-02-10 16:45: We will perform scheduled maintenance today at 22:00 CET. It will take 15 to 30 minutes.

 Data presented in the paper "Prey preferences of invasive (Hemigrapsus sanguineus, H. takanoi) and native (Carcinus maenas) intertidal crabs in the European Wadden Sea"

-The doi above is for this specific version of this dataset, which is currently the latest.
+The DOI displayed above is for this specific version of this dataset, which is currently the latest.
 Newer versions may be published in the future.
 For a link that will always point to the latest version, please use

-doi: 10.4121/16680529
+DOI: 10.4121/16680529

 Datacite citation style: